ariel17/minesweeper-API/STEPS.md

 ### Problems faced

-* Initializing Swagger docs: Had some trouble loading correctly the `docs` package until I realised that the module need to be imported as anonymous package.
+* Initializing Swagger docs: Had some trouble loading correctly the `docs` package until I realised that the module need to be imported as an anonymous one.

 [1]: https://github.com/swaggo/swag
 [2]: https://github.com/gin-gonic/gin